Conventional Arithmetic with Spunky the Donkey (Gr. 1-2)

 Description

-The Teacher's Edition offers a very thorough explanation of the program in the front of the book and preparation is fairly easy.
-You will want to make flashcards (these are different than the preprinted flashcards available for this program) that are formatted according to the specifications found in the front of the teacher edition, number line or number chart, money for counting, a clock for time practice, and a flannel board or wall chart on which "Spunky the Donkey" will be used as a lesson visual.
-The pattern is included in the teacher edition for you to copy and use with your lessons.
+The Teacher's Manual offers a thorough explanation of the program in the front of the book and lesson preparation is fairly easy.
+You will want to make flashcards that are formatted according to the specifications found in the teacher edition.
+Other manipulatives utilized are a number line or number chart, money for counting, a clock for time practice, and a flannel board or wall chart, on which "Spunky the Donkey" will be used as a lesson visual.
+The “Spunky the Donkey” pattern is included in the Teacher’s Manual for you to copy and use with your lessons.
 Lessons are laid out in an easy-to-follow format and are scripted for those who need a little more help with concept explanations.
-Small format student pages with answers are included.
+Reduced student pages with answers are found throughout the Teacher’s Manual.

-There are 3 sets of flashcards referenced in the teacher edition lessons.
-Instructions on how to use them is included in each set.
-Numbers Flashcards are two-sided and measure approximately 4"x5.5."
-These are for use beginning with Grade 1 for number recognition, and the sequencing concepts after, before, between, more and less.
-Adding & Subtracting by Endings Flashcards (adding only the ones column) are for use with Grade 2.
-This concept is more old fashioned but is a method for quick computation taught at the second grade level.
-The lesson in which each card is used is referenced at the bottom.
-The Column Addition Flashcards are simply for practice adding 3 single-digit numbers and are for use with referenced lessons in grade 2.
-Both sets of the second grade flashcards are two-sided with the problems printed vertically on one side and horizontally on the reverse.
+There are 3 sets of flashcards referenced in the Teacher’s Manual with instructions for how to make them.
+For your convenience, these flashcards can also be purchased from Milestone Books.
+Numbers Flashcards are two-sided.
+These are for use beginning with Grade 1 for number recognition and the sequencing concepts after, before, between, more, and less.
+Adding & Subtracting by Endings Flashcards (which practice adding only the ones column) are for use with Grade 2.
+This concept is more old-fashioned but is a method for learning quick computation at this age level.
+The lesson in which each card is used is referenced at the bottom of the card.
+The Column Addition Flashcards are for practicing adding 3 single-digit numbers and are for use with referenced lessons in Grade 2.

 This comprehensive math curriculum will fit nicely into the budget and cover concepts with plenty of practice.
-Word problems aren't found in great abundance and you may want to supplement in this area.
-Let Spunky the Donkey help your children with math. ~ Donna
+Word problems aren't found in great abundance, so you may want to supplement in this area.
+Let Spunky the Donkey guide your students through basic math skills!

 Teaching Method